indikaimk/indikaimk.github.io/_posts/2018-03-31-working-with-a-real-world-dataset-in-pandas.markdown

 # The time period

 If you had inspected the output of `head()` function earlier you may have noticed that our data frame has hourly data staring from 2015-01-10.
 So what is the time period of our data set?
-Since our DataFrame is now indexed with `datetime64` datatype we can use a multitude of `datetime` related functions to get an answer to this question.
+Since our DataFrame is now indexed with `datetime64` data type we can use a multitude of `datetime` related functions to get an answer to this question.

 {% highlight python %}
 np.unique(df.index.date)
 #=>array([datetime.date(2015, 1, 10)], dtype=object)
 {% endhighlight %}

 `df.index.date` returns an `ndarray` of dates and we apply the `unique` function from `numpy` on it.
 So we can see that dataset has data for only one day - 10th of January 2015.
-Earlier we mentioned that the CSV file contains houlry data.
+Earlier we mentioned that the CSV file contains hourly data.
 Now we will examine the time values in it.

 {% highlight python %}
 df.index.hour